walterfreeman/phys307/notes/connect.md

 <center><h1>Connecting to the course computer</h1></center>

-The Room 115 lab has only Windows computers, but if you want to get real work done in the sciences, you need a Unix-like operating system: Linux or a BSD-based operating system like Mac OSX.
+The classroom has only Windows computers, but if you want to get real work done in the sciences, you need a Unix-like operating system: Linux or a BSD-based operating system like Mac OSX.
 In this class, we have provided you a Linux system named phy-compphysclass.syr.edu, located somewhere in an ITS data center.
 Here are instructions for connecting